 Full time students can’t usually claim income-related benefits but part time students are sometimes eligible.
 However, the rules on eligibility can be complex, and depend on your personal circumstances.

-If you’re already claiming income-related benefits and want to start a degree course, you should ask Jobcentre Plus and/or your local authority's Housing Benefit section how this will affect your benefits.
-If you’re currently at University the Student Advice Centre will be able to help.
+If you’re already claiming income-related benefits and want to start a degree course, you should ask Jobcentre Plus and/or your local authority's Housing Benefit section about how this will affect your benefits.
+If you’re currently at University the Student Union's Advice Team will be able to help.